noahehall/theBookOfNoah/0current/security/websecurity.md

   - method of encryption that provides both privacy and data integry
   - ensures that

-    - privacy: packets intercepted by a third party can be decrypted without the appropriate encryption keys
+    - privacy: packets intercepted by a third party cant be decrypted without the appropriate encryption keys
     - data integrity: any attempt to tamper with the packets will be detectable

   - workflow